RossTeicher/Bitcoin-analyzer/README.md

 # Crypto Predictor

-An AI-enhanced algorithm to predict crypto trends using technicals, news sentiment, and whale activity.
+An AI-enhanced algorithm to predict crypto trends using technicals, news sentiment, whale activity, and a simplified investor recommendation meter.